Constructive dialogue

 Jointly developed corporate strategy

 Due to the coronavirus pandemic, exchanges with stakeholders largely took place via smaller digital formats in 2021.
 While developing the “Vorsprung 2030” strategy, for example, Audi conducted more than 160 interviews with internal and external stakeholders around the world to discuss key trends, challenges, opportunities and risks facing the company.
 Plus more than 500 Audi employees took part in various digital interaction formats over a period of several months to reflect on what Audi should stand for in the future.
-The outcome: Sustainability is firmly anchored in the minds of both the workforce and the Board of Management, and will become an even more integral part of our activities along the entire value chain going forward.
+Conclusion: Sustainability is firmly anchored in the minds of both the workforce and the Board of Management, and will become an even more integral part of our activities along the entire value chain going forward.

 Green Neighbour Weeks 2021